D-Robotics/mono3d_indoor_detection/README.md

 ## Run

-After successful compilation, copy the generated install path to the Horizon X3 development board (if compiling on X3, ignore the copying step), and execute the following command to run:
+After successful compilation, copy the generated install path to the RDK X3 development board (if compiling on X3, ignore the copying step), and execute the following command to run:

 ### **X3 Ubuntu**